AndWass/andwass.github.io/_posts/2024-06-28-safety-community.md

 ### What about other tools

-Cargo, and the various tools that can be run by a simple `cargo <tool>` invocation is awesome, it makes it dead simple to run static analysis tools and enables the usage of a whole slew of different tools.
+Cargo, and the various tools that can be run by a simple `cargo <tool>` invocation is awesome!
+It makes it dead simple to run static analysis tools, and many other useful tools.
 But when it comes to safety the best tool is the compiler.
 Because that will always run.
-Shifting responsibility to static analysis tools is something that C and C++ has historically done as well, but I that might be slowly changing as well.
+Shifting responsibility to static analysis tools is something that C and C++ has historically done as well, but I think that might be slowly changing as well.
+There are pushs towards moving diagnostics to the compiler instead of relying on additional tools.

-I am wondering if `crates.io` could play a role to increase the safety margins as well?
+I am also wondering if `crates.io` could play a role to increase the safety margins as well?
 Together with existing or new tools?
-I only have very vague thoughts on the subject, but I think there is value in figuring out which crates are in most need to be (continuesly) audited, due to them needing a large amount of unsafe code.
+I only have very vague thoughts on the subject but I think there is value in figuring out which crates are in most need of being (continuesly) audited, due to them needing a large amount of unsafe code.
 And the more they can be audited automatically on a new release to `crates.io` the better.
+Could there be other useful metrics to guide users in determining if a crate is sound or not which could be displayed?

 ## What about C/C++